lukethinnes/free-mattress/README.md

 ## Info

 This iOS app is designed to help you find a free mattress in Denver, Colorado.
 It serves as a database where images, blurbs and intersections are given pertaining to a free mattress in hopes that they will be made use of, or at least properly disposed of!
-It utilizes the React Native framework for mobile development, and incorporates the React Navigation library to switch page appearences while still remaining a single page application.
+It utilizes the React Native framework for mobile development, and incorporates the React Navigation library to switch page appearances while still remaining a single page application.

 ## Technologies
 * React Native